OcelotBabou/Quartz/content/2-The World/Regions/Sabhaile Forest.md

 ### 8. **Notable Locations**

-- [[Fi'an's Rest]]: Fi'an's Rest is the primary settlement of the Cia'an community within Sabhaile Forest.
+- [[Fi'an's Rest]]: Fi'an's Rest is the primary gathering place of the Cia'an communities within Sabhaile Forest.
 Positioned strategically at the confluence of several key streams feeding into Vatnet Lake, this settlement serves as the cultural, political, and economic center of the Cia'an society.
+- [[Skugga Cave]]: Nestled within a secluded part of Sabhaile Forest, Skugga Cave serves as the home to the Skugga Pack.
+This impressive cave system has been ingeniously transformed into a vibrant village by its inhabitants.
+- [[Tempest Heights]]: High above the forest floor, nestled in the towering canopy of Sabhaile Forest, lies the Treetop Village of the Tempest Pack.
+This aerial village is an architectural marvel, built upon the ancient, sturdy branches of the oldest trees in the forest.
 - [[Vatnet Lake]]: The heart of Sabhaile Forest, Vatnet Lake, is a large, serene body of water fed by streams flowing down from the Ridgeback Mountains.
 This pristine lake is crucial for the ecosystem's balance, supporting a diverse range of aquatic and terrestrial life.
 - **The Elders' Grove:** Nestled deep within the forest, the Elders' Grove is a sacred area where the oldest and tallest trees in Sabhaile are found.
 This grove is the traditional meeting place of the Cia'an council of elders.
 - **Moonwell Clearing:** A secluded clearing that is open to the sky, Moonwell Clearing is a spiritual site where the Cia'an celebrate their lunar festivals.
 This clearing is named for the small, crystal-clear pond at its center, which reflects the moonlight during the night.